hasura/ngrok/README.md

 ## What is hgrok?
 hgrok is a fork of ngrok for developers to expose their local hasura projects to the Internet via a secure tunnel.
-Just like ngrok, hgrok is a reverse proxy that creates a secure tunnel from a public endpoint to a locally running web service. hgrok captures and analyzes all traffic over the tunnel for later inspection and replay.

 ## What can I do with hgrok?
 - Expose any http service behind a NAT or firewall to the internet on a subdomain of hasura.me.
-If you choose a subdomain called 'john', requests to \*.john.hasura.me will come through the tunnel to your server.
+If you choose a subdomain called `john`, requests to `*.john.hasura.me` will come through the tunnel to your server.

-Just like ngrok, you can also use hgrok to:
-- Inspect all http requests/responses that are transmitted over the tunnel
-- Replay any request that was transmitted over the tunnel

 ## What is hgrok useful for?
 - Temporarily sharing your hasura project that is only running on your development machine